fossasia/open-event-theme/README.md

 ## License

 This project is currently licensed under the Apache License version 2.0.
-A copy of `LICENSE` should be present along with the source code.
+A copy of the `LICENSE` should be present along with the source code.
 To obtain the software under a different license, please contact [FOSSASIA](http://blog.fossasia.org/contact/).